Gå till huvudinnehållet

 The research data life cycle

 The research process and the management of research data go hand in hand.
-The research data life cycle includes: planning, collection of data/materials, collaboration, analysis, documentation and organising of data, storage and preservation, sharing and publishing, (re)use and citation of research data.
+The research data life cycle includes: planning of the research, collection of data/materials, analysis (often including collaboration), organising and documenting data, storage and preservation, as well as sharing and publishing.
+The life cycle continues through (re)use and citation of research data.

 Image: JISC https://rdmtoolkit.jisc.ac.uk/research-data-lifecycle/ CC-BY-ND